DanielHearn/home-status/README.md

 # home-status
-Frontend and data scraping for my home status checker
+Frontend and data scraping for my home status checker on https://www.danielhearn.co.uk/home-status

 ## Frontend

-Page showing the last status recorded within the database.
+Page showing the last status and graph showing changes in statuses over time.

 ## Data Capture

 Python script used to capture the status from the raspberry pi.
+Currently capturing: temperature, humidity, and the date when these values were captured.

 ## Backend